HenriqueEstanislau/InvestwareSimplifiedVersion/README.md

 # Investware Simplified Version

-## Notes
+## Notes :notebook_with_decorative_cover::books:
 - This is just the CSS and Javascript of the project
+- Limited version
-- You can see this version in <https://henriqueestanislau.github.io/InvestwareSimplifiedVersion/Index/Index.html>
+- You can see this simplified version by clicking [here](https://henriqueestanislau.github.io/InvestwareSimplifiedVersion/Index/Index.html)